 The Vintage, "a season's produce" by definition, is BJU's yearbook.
-The staff, which is responsible for producing it, is composed of students from varied academic divisions and classifications within the University.
-Colorful, uniquely photographed and beautifully bound, the annual mirrors not only classes and activities, but also the student body's worthy goals and Christian philosophy of life.
-Any full-time student who is registered for and remains through both the fall and spring semesters in any regular academic year will receive a copy of the Vintage without charge.
-Any student attending only one semester may purchase a yearbook at half price.
+The staff responsible for producing it is composed of students from varied academic divisions and classifications within the University.
+Colorful, uniquely photographed and beautifully bound, the annual mirrors not only classes and activities, but also the student body's goals and Christian philosophy of life.
+Full-time students pay a yearbook fee (required) in both the fall and spring semesters.
+A student attending only one semester of an academic year, may purchase a yearbook by paying the second semester fee.